 As a graphic artist, I keep tabs on the most delectable fonts out there and set aside a purchasing budget to buy them.
 I have a bank of fonts in the studio and draw on them to create signs.
 If you're getting a quote from me it will mean receiving artwork made with a font.
 There are some brilliant ones out there and they do a great job.

 Pros of Using a Font: Great for signs on a budget.
 Fast.
 You can request quick, no-cost adjustments.

 Cons: It is less expressive and unique than handmade lettering.
 It can't be completely customized.

-If you're looking for something more unique, I maintain relationships with several calligraphers and lettering artists.
+If you're looking for something more unique, I have relationships with calligraphers and lettering artists.
 When you see beautiful writing with lots of flourishes and a layout that seems to be made for the words - that writing has been created by hand.
 If you like unique, organic and handmade, this is the way to go!
 If you go this route I'll source an artist that matches your aesthetic and put calligraphy in your quote.
-Expect it to increase the sign cost by 25-30%.
+Expect it to increase the sign cost by 30-50%.
 The artist will create one-of-a-kind artwork from your request.

 Pros of Using An Artist: Your piece will be totally unique.
 It can be built with custom details like different letter shapes and flourishes.
 It can be laid out in a custom arrangement.
 Hand lettering has an organic, human feel to it.

 Cons: It requires more budget than a font-based sign.
-Revisions are not customary and they come at a cost.
-It adds one week to the lead time and is not ideal for rush orders.
+Revisions come at an additional cost.
+It adds to the lead time and is not ideal for rush orders.